syounes/search_and_sample_return/README.md

                         [image.shape[1]/2 + dst_size, image.shape[0] - 2*dst_size - bottom_offset],
                         [image.shape[1]/2 - dst_size, image.shape[0] - 2*dst_size - bottom_offset],
                         ])

       warped, mask = perspect_transform(grid_img, source, destination)
       ```

       ![Alt text](/misc/perspective.png?raw=true "Title")

       Color Thresholding

+      For obstacles you can just invert your color selection that you used to detect ground pixels, i.e., if you've decided         that everything above the threshold is navigable terrain, then everthing below the threshold must be an obstacle!

       ```
       # Identify pixels above the threshold